lpsm-dev/gitlabrc/README.md

 husky > commit-msg hook failed (add --no-verify to bypass)
 ```

-using the commitzen, previously installed, an auxiliary service will be available to build the commits
+Using the commitzen, previously installed, an auxiliary service will be available to build the commits

 ```cmd
 C:\>  git add .
 C:\>  npm run commit

 cz-cli@4.0.3, cz-conventional-changelog@3.2.0